Our School

 Why is WASC Accreditation Important?
 The Western Association of Schools and Colleges (WASC) accreditation confirms that this school is trustworthy institution for student learning.
 With this seal, you can be assured that the school’s purposes are appropriate and being accomplished through a viable educational program.
 It also validates the integrity of the school’s program and transcripts.

-In June of 2019, Columbus High School was awarded another full six-year accreditation from the Western Association of Schools and Colleges (WASC).
+Columbus High School was awarded two consecutive, full six-year accreditations from the Western Association of Schools and Colleges (WASC) in 2019 and 2025.

 Western Association of Schools and Colleges